What is a Merchant Cash Advance?

 Is There an Alternative to a Merchant Cash Advance?

 The short answer is yes.
 Many small business owners find a short-term loan to be an alternative.
-And, with a strong credit profile, others are able to leverage a business line of credit to meet short-term needs for additional cash flow.
+And, with a strong credit profile, others are able to leverage a small business line of credit to meet short-term needs for additional cash flow.

 A short-term loan from OnDeck, for example, could have a term as short as a few months and offer terms more familiar to a small business borrower.
 Depending upon the nature of the loan, periodic payments will be either daily or weekly, allowing the small business owner to spread the burden of debt service throughout the month, rather than requiring one larger payment at the end of the month.